Choose your columns with selectors

 What we have seen in this chapters

-• Use selectors for flexible, reusable column selection
+• Selectors can be used for flexible, reusable column selection

 • expand() extracts selected column names